Balancing events, not patients, maximizes power of the logrank test: and other insights on unequal randomization in survival trials: Large-sample distribution of the logrank statistic

 \section{Large-sample distribution of the logrank statistic}

 Consider a survival trial with $n_e = n \pi$ patients randomized to the experimental arm and $n_c = n (1 - \pi)$ to the control, $0 < \pi < 1$.
 The randomization ratio is given by $\phi$:1 where $\phi=\pi / (1-\pi)$.
 Patients are enrolled over an accrual period of $r$ months and followed until a total of $d$ events have been observed.
-We denote by $A(\cdot)$ the cumulative distribution function (CDF) for enrollment; by $S_e(\cdot)$ and $S_c(\cdot)$ the event survival functions for the experimental and control arm; by $L(\cdot)$ the common CDF for dropout, which is assumed to be independent of survival; and by $t_d$ the total trial duration.
+We denote by $t_d$ the total trial duration and by $S_e(\cdot)$ and $S_c(\cdot)$ the event survival functions for the experimental and control arm, respectively.
 The logrank test will serve as the primary analysis for assessing equality of survival, i.e., testing the null hypothesis $H_0$: $S_e(\cdot) \equiv S_c(\cdot)$ versus the alternative $H_1$: $S_e(\cdot) \nequiv S_c(\cdot)$.

-To assess power of the logrank test, one needs the distribution of the logrank statistic under the alternative hypothesis that treatment is effective.
+To assess power of the LRT, one needs the distribution of the logrank statistic under the alternative hypothesis that treatment is effective.
 For that purpose, a number of large-sample approximations have been proposed under PH (i.e., hazard ratio is equal to some constant $e^{\theta}=\log S_e(t)/\log S_c(t)$ for all $t$) which take the form of a normal distribution with some mean $\mu$ and unit variance.
 Under such normal approximations, the $\phi$ which maximizes statistical power is equivalent to that which minimizes $\mu$.

 Next, we review several $\mu$'s and their implied $\argmin_\phi \mu$.
 Before doing so, it is worth noting that these approximations were originally proposed under the setting that patients are followed until a certain amount of time has elapsed.
 Thus, some $\mu$'s may in fact depend on trial duration.
 But as explained by Yung and Liu\cite{Yung2020}, these approximations can be applied to event-driven trials by approximating trial duration with $t_d = \inf \{t: E(D(t))=d\}$, the earliest time at which the expected number of accumulated events $E(D(t))$ equals $d$.